About Our Kennel

 Rare colors!!!
 Excessive size!!!
 Aggressive by 8 weeks!!!
 Come and get em!!!

-Presa Canario VS. Dogo Canario.
+Presa VS. Dogo.

 Gossip and the Dog Community.

 One of the most malignant and harmful issues in any dog community is gossip.
 While sometimes information about dogs can only be obtained by speaking to people whose knowledge may only be secondhand, for the most part this way of communication is of no value.
 In our breeds community, we have a lot of infighting and rivalries that are ongoing.
-This side fights with that side, that side fights with this side and its almost impossible for a new comer to sift through all of it and come out with any better understanding of the whole situation.
-A good rule of thumb is to avoid breeders who talk bad about other breeders.
+This side fights with that side, that side fights with this side and it’s almost impossible for a newcomer to sift through all of it and come out with any better understanding of the whole situation.
+A good rule of thumb is to avoid breeders who talk badly about other breeders.
 Unless they have empirical evidence of the claims they make, its just gossip being told by possibly a rival breeder or disgruntled former client.
 If you call us, we will not talk about other breeders, if we have nothing good to say, we say nothing at all.
 So please do not ask us to comment about other breeders.
 We prefer to talk about our own program and goals, what we think is good and bad about each of our own dogs, and leave the gossip to the used car salesmen and the old ladies [or young men] in show rings.

 Hobby Breeder Vs. Commercial Breeder.